jocksliu/web-notepad-enhanced/README-English.md

 //The default is http.
 If SSL is used, https is required
 ```

+Change the password of the main page.
+Change the $password = 'xxx' in the index.php file.
+Change xxx to the password you want to set

 **3、Upload the code to the site root directory to ensure configuration.**<br />Upload all the modified code to your website directory, and then make sure that the configuration is correct, it is recommended to package into zip and then upload and decompress.<br />Most of the host space and server environments do not need to be configured.
 You only need to check them.
 If any exception occurs, modify it yourself.

 - Make sure your home page file is set to index.php